Public transport travel card for asylum seekers

 You cannot claim travel expenses for any journey you make using your iLink travel card (for example for health-related appointments, from a voluntary organisation or Home Office).
 This would be a fraudulent use of the card.

-If you claim or attempt to claim travel expenses for a journey you make using your iLink card, it will be deactivated and you will no longer be able to use it.
+If you claim or try to claim travel expenses for a journey you make using your iLink card, it will be deactivated and you will no longer be able to use it.

 You will also be unable to take part in any other transport initiatives in the future.